vmware-archive/salt-bin/README.rst

 * git clone https://github.com/saltstack/salt-bin.git
 * cd salt-bin

-Inside the repo you will find a collection of requirements files and a `run.py`.
+Inside the repo you will find a collection of requirements files and configs.
+The configuration files are for pop-build and can be found in the conf direcotry.

 Inside this directory you can make a "basic" build of salt by just calling

-* pop-build -n salt
+* pop-build -c conf/basic.conf

 If you have pyenv installed, you can build your binary against a specific version of Python.
 Just add the `pyenv` option:

-* pop-build -n salt --pyenv 3.7.6
+* pop-build -c conf/basic.conf --pyenv 3.7.6

 To see the available python versions you can build against run: